 Sheri Suarez Foreman

 Sheri joined A.D.
 Players in November 2018 as Development Director.
 Sheri has served in various capacities in executive management and development for non-profit organizations over the past 20 years - she directed non-profit and community agencies in Texas, California and Colorado, giving her extensive operational and leadership experience.
 Most recently, Sheri served as both COO and CEO for Houston’s Commission for Adult Education – Houston Center for Literacy (HCL).
 Before working with HCL, Sheri served as the Director of Special Events for the Alley Theatre.
-Sheri is a passionate about the arts, education and community development.
+Sheri is passionate about the arts, education and community development.
 Sheri has a strong entrepreneurial spirit, owning and operating her own business in Nashville, TN for nearly 10 years.
 Sheri’s only on stage role was as a hotbox dancer in her high school production of Guys & Dolls but she LOVES and is passionate about theatre arts.
 Sheri has also been extremely active in her community as a literacy tutor volunteer, in many capacities with her children’s youth sports and scout activities.
 Sheri has two children Sydney (20) and Jude (17).
 A native Houstonian and long time Spring Branch resident, she attended Texas A&M for both her undergraduate and graduate work and completed her MBA in 2009.

 Patricia joined A.D.
 Players in December 2017 as Finance Director.
 Patricia has over twenty-five years of accounting, financial budgeting, and management experience in the non-profit sector, as well as auditing experience directed to non-profit organizations.
 For over ten years, Patricia operated as the VP of Finance and Administration for Houston Center for Literacy (HCL), a Commission of Adult Education created by the Mayor of the City of Houston.
 Previously, she held the position of Senior Accounting Manager/Assistant Controller at Baker Ripley (formerly known as Neighborhood Centers, Inc.).
 Patricia’s talent is in the accounting field but she loves, respects, and admires the arts and all the brilliant actors and staff behind the stage.
 Patricia is very active with her church, serving as a vestry member, treasurer, and volunteer accountant for over 15 years.
 Her family participated with the Scouts of America for over 10 years and two of her sons are now Eagle Scouts.
 She and her husband Kevin are the proud parents of three sons, Jorge, Stephen, and John.
 A native of Mexico, she attended La Universidad Autónoma de Tamaulipas where she graduated with a bachelors in Accounting and an MBA.
 Additionally, Patricia attended the Non-Profit Finance Certification Program at Rice University.
 When Patricia isn’t balancing books, she’s taking Zumba and dancing classes.
 Patricia is proud to be part of the A.D.
 Players mission and family.

 Jennifer Dean joined the A.D.
 Players in March of 2018 as the Marketing Director.
 Jennifer studied Theater Arts at Baylor University and graduated with her BFA in 2000.
 She came to Houston after graduation and worked for the A.D.
 Players as an actress, Box Office Manager, and Intern Director from 2000-2005.
-For the past 13 years she has worked as the Communications Director and Worship Associate at West University Baptist and Crosspoint Church developing her skills in Marketing and Commincations as well as continuing to be involved in the theater community around Houston.
+For the past 13 years she has worked as the Communications Director and Worship Associate at West University Baptist and Crosspoint Church developing her skills in Marketing and Communications as well as continuing to be involved in the theater community around Houston.
 She has appeared onstage at A.D.
 Players in Pride and Prejudice, Anastasia, The Importance of Being Earnest, The Diary of Anne Frank, Shadowlands, Charley's Aunt and more; at 4th Wall in Reckless; at Classical Theater in Miss Julie; at Main Street Theater in Enemies, Silent Sky, Coast of Utopia, I Am Barbie and Driftwood; and Stages Repertory Theater in Dollhouse.
-Directing credits: The God Game, Who's Afraid of Virginia Woolf, and co-director of Lobby Hero at Stark Naked/4th Wall; 12 Angry Men, Leaving Iowa, Charley's Aunt, and The First Church of Texaco, at A.D.
+Directing credits: The God Game, Who's Afraid of Virginia Woolf, Shakespeare In Vegas and co-director of Lobby Hero at Stark Naked/4th Wall; 12 Angry Men, Leaving Iowa, Charley's Aunt, and The First Church of Texaco, at A.D.
 Players.
 Jennifer has been honored to be nominated by Houston Press for her work on several of these productions.
 Returning to the A.D.
 Players for this season is exciting.
 Jennifer feels privileged to help the company take its next steps to embrace the new mission and help others discover this hidden jewel of the Houston community.
 When not working she spends time with her husband Kevin, and daughter Livey.

 Director of Operations

-In his three decades with A.D.
+In his four decades with A.D.
 Players, Ric Hodgin has done every theater job imaginable in addition to acting.
 Most recently, as Director of Operations he facilitated the Company’s move into its new home – the Jeannette and L.M.
 George Theater – after more than 30 years at tiny Grace Theater on West Alabama.
 As a member of the Player’s resident acting company, Ric has entertained audiences in a series of memorable roles including King George II in Joyful Noise, John Proctor in The Crucible, and the patriarch of the Frank family in The Diary of Anne Frank.
 Other acting credits include Dr. Treves in The Elephant Man and Adam in The Diaries of Adam and Eve, and in addition Ric has directed several shows including The Cotton Patch Gospel and The Best Christmas Pageant Ever.
 Ric is a native of North Dakota, but a Texan since 1979.
 He and his wife Karen are the parents of three children, and grandparents of five.

 Patty Tuel Bailey